shoaibkhan17/JumpIN/readme.txt

 User Manual:

 -Basic Information
---Currently two levels are developed.
+--Currently five levels are developed.
 --Level 2 is selected by default.
---Level 2 has one rabbit and 1 fox.
---The goal of the game is to place the rabbit inside the hole.
+--The goal of the game is to place all the rabbits inside holes.
---Rabbits can jump over objects.
---Fox can slide on an empty space it is face in.
+--The game can be played as a text-based game only, or with the GUI --Rabbits can jump over objects, including mushrooms, foxes and other rabbits --Foxes can slide on empty spaces in the direction that the fox is oriented

 -Instructions on how to play the game.
 --Let's consider this level